eligugliotta/tarc/README.md

 ### *Overview of TArC*

-In a nutshell, the data gathered in the TArC represent **Tunisian Arabish writing and its evolution over the last ten years**.
+In a nutshell, the data gathered in TArC represent **Tunisian Arabish writing and its evolution over the last ten years**.

 TArC texts have been  extracted from social media for an amount of 43 313 tokens.
 Each text has been extracted together with the user's **metadata** when publicly shared.
 The metadata consists in: